Dalj

 Dalj (Даљ, Dálya, Dallia, Teutoburgium) is a village on the Danube in eastern Croatia, near the confluence of the Drava and Danube, on the border with Serbia.
 It is located on the D519 road, south of its intersection with the D213 road and the Vukovar–Erdut railway.

-Administratively it is a part of the municipality of Erdut, Osijek-Baranja County.
-Although the namesake of the municipality is Erdut, Dalj is the largest settlement of the municipality and its administrative, cultural and economic center.
+Administratively, it is a part of the municipality of Erdut, Osijek-Baranja County.
+Although the namesake of the municipality is the Erdut village, Dalj is the largest settlement of the municipality and its administrative, cultural and economic center.

 History

 Prehistory

 One Scordisci archaeological site in Dalj dating back to late La Tène culture was excavated in the 1970s and 1980s as a part of rescue excavations in eastern Croatia.
-Archaeological site was a part of the settlement network of Scordisci in the area of Vinkovci.
+The archaeological site was a part of the settlement network of Scordisci in the area of Vinkovci.

 Croatian War of Independence

 During the Croatian War of Independence, the village became the site of the Dalj massacre - killing of 39 prisoners of war in August 1991.
-The prisoners were captured as Croatian policemen, Croatian National Guard troops and Civil defencemen and killed after the Yugoslav People's Army and Serbian paramilitaries captured Dalj on 1 August.
+The prisoners were Croatian policemen, Croatian National Guard troops and Civil defencemen and killed after the Yugoslav People's Army and Serbian paramilitaries captured Dalj on 1 August.
 Goran Hadžić, Croatian Serb political leader at the time, was charged with war crimes by the International Criminal Tribunal for the former Yugoslavia (ICTY) in relation to these atrocities.

 The ICTY also charged Hadžić with illegal detention of hundreds of civilians in Dalj police station and a hangar near village's railway station.
 The detainees were beaten and otherwise physically abused.
 After Hadžić was diagnosed with a terminal illness, his trial was discontinued in 2015.
 He died in July 2016.